 I may live in the coffee drinking capital of the world but tea is making a big splash.
 No longer seen simply as something your Grandparents drink, tea has been making a revival over the past years with dozens of boutique tea stores – think T2 and Oriental Teahouse – opening shops around Australia.
-Even the tea section of the supermarket has gone from simply stocking three or four brands to stocking a huge range of specialty loose leaf teas and tea bags.
+Even the tea section of the supermarket has gone from simply stocking three or four brands to stocking a huge range of speciality loose leaf teas and tea bags.

 This past weekend, a tea festival come to Melbourne.
-Following on from the success of two years in Sydney – with their third event coming up in August – the Tea Festival headed south and brought some of Australia’s best specialty loose leaf teas to South Wharf.
+Following on from the success of two years in Sydney – with their third event coming up in August – the Tea Festival headed south and brought some of Australia’s best speciality loose leaf teas to South Wharf.

 From watching and participating in a modern take on the traditional Japanese tea ceremony with performance artist Yuka Mikayama to tea-flavoured foods, tea leaf reading and – of course – much tea drinking to be done; more than 4,000 passionate tea enthusiasts explored the Melbourne Tea Festival in the Melbourne Convention & Exhibition Centre.